stormyhs/stormnote/README.md

 # StormNote
-A simple note-taking built on electron.
+A simple note-taking built on electron, using node js (obviously) and tailwind.

 ## TODO